The first thing you might notice about this humble coffee shop is the extensive queue in front. Nasi kandar is the reason behind the queue.

 Conclusion

 Locals still come to Kedai Kopi Yong Suan for their favorite nasi kandar.
-We’re not huge fans of nasi kandar ourselves, but we do admit that they deserve the attention they get as a must-try venue for Ipoh food.
+We’re not huge fans of nasi kandar ourselves, but we do admit that the food is good, and prices are reasonable if you want nasi kandar for lunch.
+Go as early as you can manage to avoid the lunch crowd from 12pm onwards.